lubinMathew1991/Student-Management-System/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Installation setup
+clone the project to the webserver project direcctory
 1. rename .env.example to .env
 2. create a DB and update DB details in .env file
 3. run composer install